A light and airy baked cheesecake, perfect with a cup of lemon tea .

 Cuisine Polish Inspired

-With thanks to Waitrose for the feature and interview and for this commission.
+With thanks to Waitrose for this commission.